Also called amyl, buzz, nitro, poppers, rush

 People who swallow amyl nitrite are at a significant risk of harm including burns to the face, skin and eyes, and can be fatal.
 If someone swallows amyl nitrite, has collapsed or lost consciousness, call an ambulance on triple zero (000).
 If they have stopped breathing commence CPR.
 If they are breathing normally, place them into the recovery position.

-Understanding Amyl Nitrate
+Understanding Amyl Nitrite

 Amyl nitrite is from a group of drugs known as ‘nitrates’ which also includes butyl nitrite, isobutyl nitrite and nitro-glycerine.